-- 1. Select an Interrogator level (Basic or Advanced) from the Interrogator drop-down list. - 2.
-Click Interrogate to initiate the diagnostic test and download the diagnostic test results to your computer.
+- Click Interrogate to initiate the diagnostic test and download the diagnostic test results to your computer.
 A Interrogator in Progress bar appears.
-Once the download is complete, a File Download window appears. - 3.
+Once the download is complete, a File Download window appears. - 2.
 Click Save to save the diagnostic test results file to your Network drive or hard-drive.